 And that's where I think they're going to lose big time.

-But this has now become the party then that's the point Cayley McEnanie.
+But this has now become the party.

-They'd become that party you know where they were once um look at the treatment even of Howard Schultz who's no conservative and Joe Biden, you know what?
+They'd become that party, you know, where they were once, look at the treatment even of Howard Schultz, who's no conservative.

-He will anyone that gets the nomination is going to be pulled in that direction because that is the Democratic party.
+He will, anyone that gets the nomination is going to be pulled in that direction because that is the Democratic Party.

 That's the danger to the country because this is what they want to implement.